AvihaiAdler/onereport/docs/utilities.md

 ##### running
-python -m flask --app onereport run --debug
+manually one can do `python -m flask --app onereport run --debug`. otherwise just launch `manage.py`. i.e. `python manage.py` the `debug` flag can be passed to it as well.

 ##### util
 The app comes with a manages to help start the app. the manager provide utils to:
+- launch the app
 - initialize the db
 - register a user
 - register a personnel
 - register users / personnel (plural)

 #### loading dummy data in bulk
-When testing - instead of doing the steps above manually, one can use the teh various utils offered by `manage.py`.
+When testing - instead of doing the steps above manually, one can use the the various utils offered by `manage.py`.
 The script provides a method which requires a path to a file where all the desired data is placed.
-Said file can be created using the template `script/template.json`.
+Said file can be created using the template `resources/template.json`.
 As an example, A User might look like this:
 ```json
   {
     "id": "0000001",